CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 Each type of Qt component is a class starting with the letter ``Q`` followed by a name related to its functionality.

 Spyder's plugin development consists of extending the functionality of its Qt-based graphical interface.

-Below, we list some of the Qt components that are related with Spyder and its plugins.
+Some of these Qt components are explained below.

-### QMainWindow ###
+### MainWindow ###

-``QMainWindow`` class provides a main application window and it has its own layout in which you can include toolbars (<span style="color: green">QToolBars</span>), menus (<span style="color: green">QMenuBar</span>), status bars (<span style="color: green">QStatusBar</span>), and dockable widgets (<span style="color: green">QDockWidgets</span>).
+``MainWindow`` class provides a main application window and it has its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt-6/qtoolbar.html), menus [QMenuBar](https://doc.qt.io/qt-6/qmenubar.html), status bars [QStatusBar](https://doc.qt.io/qt-6/qstatusbar.html), and dockable widgets [QDockWidgets](https://doc.qt.io/qt-6/qdockwidget.html).

 These features serve as the basis for an application.

-<span style="color: green">How the QMainWindow is related to the QApplication?</span>

-For more details, you can refer to the official documentation in the [QMainWindow website](https://doc.qt.io/qt-6/qmainwindow.html#details)
+For more details, you can refer to the official Qt documentation [MainWindow](https://doc.qt.io/qt-6/qmainwindow.html#details)

-### Signals & Slots
+### Windows

-In the GUI programming is important to provide a way to communicate objects through notifications.
-In Qt, signals and slots are used to support this communication.

-**Signal** is a notification emitted by a widget when a particular event ocurrs.
-Example of these events includes: pressing a button, changing text in an input box, changing text in the window.
-Many signals are initiated by an user action, but this is not a rule.
-Qt's widgets have different predermined signals, but you can add your own signals to the widgets.

-**Slot** is a function that is invoked in response to a specific signal.
-<span style="color: red">Functions or methods could be used as slots, by connecting a signal to them.</span>
-<span style="color: red">If a signal sends data, the receiver callable will also receive it.</span>
-Many Qt widgets also have their own built-in slots, so the corresponding widgets are notified automatically.
-Qt's widgets have many pre-defined slots, but it is usual practice to subclass widgets and add your own slots.

-For more details, you can refer to the official documentation in the [Signals and slots website](https://doc.qt.io/qt-6/signalsandslots.html)
+If an application requires additional windows that do not block the main window, these are generated as non-parent ``QWidget`` instances.
+These are used for tasks that happen in parallel over long-running processes such as displaying graphs or document editing.

 ### Widgets